May 05, 2023 by Anna-Bet Stemmet

-In the mid-20th century, cherries emerged as a popular component in Tiki-style cocktails, which often featured tropical fruits and flavours.
-Today, cherries are still commonly used in many classic and modern cocktails, adding a sweet and tart flavour profile and a pop of colour to a drink.
+In the mid-20th century, cherries emerged as a popular component in Tiki-style cocktails, which often featured tropical fruits and flavors.
+Today, cherries are still commonly used in many classic and modern cocktails, adding a sweet and tart flavor profile and a pop of color to a drink.

 Different ways to use cherries in cocktails

 The great thing about using cherries in mixed drinks is that there are a variety of ways to incorporate the fruit in cherry cocktail recipes.
-Here are a few of our favourite ways:
+Here are a few of our favorite ways:

 Fresh cherry juice

 Fresh cherry juice is a perfect way to add a fruity, tart flavor to your cocktails.
 You can use store-bought cherry juice, or simply pit and blend fresh cherries with a little water or lemon juice, then strain the mixture through a fine-mesh sieve.
 This juice can be used in a variety of drinks, including Margaritas, punches, and spritzers.